 CGRP-containing nerve fibers are prevalent in bone tissue and have been hypothesized to be important in the regulation of bone metabolism, response to bone injury, and the perception of bone pain.
 In vitro, CGRP is anabolic to osteoblasts and can inhibit maturation to osteoclasts.
-Preclinical studies suggest CGRP antagonism may have benefit in osteoarthritis (Benschop et al 2014) and bone-related pain.
-In the current study, exploratory analysis may be conducted on blood (serum, plasma, and ribonucleic acid [RNA]) and urine biomarkers for extracellular matrix turnover, bone formation, and bone resorption.
+Preclinical studies suggest CGRP antagonism may have benefit in osteoarthritis (Benschop et al 2014) and bone-related pain

 In preclinical models, CGRP can promote angiogenesis in ischemia, capsaicin-induced synovitis, and neovascularization of tumors.
-Exploratory analysis will be conducted on endothelial/angiogenic markers to determine if fremanezumab alters angiogenic markers.

 CGRP is known to act directly on macrophage and dendritic cells by inhibiting them from producing inflammatory cytokines and presenting antigens to T cells.
 It has been hypothesized that CGRP may act as a regulator of the innate immune response.
-Exploratory analysis will be conducted on inflammatory endpoints in blood to examine effects of fremanezumab in patients with CH.
+Exploratory analysis will be conducted